dxx-rebirth/dxx-rebirth/Documentation/c++std.markdown

 ### Preprocessed out if absent

-* [Static assertions][cppr:cpp/language/static_assert] check that a compile-time constant expressions evaluates to true.
-Static assertions are fully supported in >=gcc-4.7.
-Static assertions are partially supported in >=clang-3.4.
-Some complicated compile-time expressions are accepted by gcc, but are not considered as compile-time constant by clang.
-SConf checks whether the active compiler accepts such expressions and replaces `static_assert()` with a no-op macro if the compiler cannot handle them.
-    * As a consequence of the macro replacement, calls to `static_assert` must have two arguments as viewed by the C preprocessor.
-	When the truth argument has internal commas, the entire truth expression must be wrapped in parentheses to protect it from the preprocessor.
 * [Reference-qualified methods][scppr:rvalue method] check that an rvalue which may or may not hold a valid pointer is not used in a context where the caller assumes the rvalue holds a valid pointer.
 When the rvalue may or may not hold a valid pointer, it must be saved to an lvalue, tested for a valid pointer, and used only if a valid pointer is found.